Hethsron/efamorgi/README.md

    * Check if a specific resource has been deleted from the database
 ![Figure 1-9.
 GET METHOD](./assets/png/9.png)

-When you use your Web Browser (for example : Firefox, Edge, Chrome, Opera or Safari) to sign in or sign up to our platform :
+When you use your Web Browser (for example : Firefox, Edge, Chrome, Opera or Safari) :
+   * To Sign In to Efamorgi Web Platform
 ![Figure 1-10.
 SIGN IN PAGE](./assets/png/10.png)
+   * To Sign Up to Efamorgi Web Plateform
 ![Figure 1-12.
 SIGN UP PAGE](./assets/png/11.png)
 ## Tutorial